-• For products that cannot be sent electronically (e.g., a book, artwork, plaque, sculpture), put the award ID# on a cover sheet for each of the items and send them to this same address.
+• For products that cannot be sent electronically (e.g., a book, artwork, plaque, sculpture), put the award ID on a Cover Page for each of the items and send them to this same address.

-If you have any questions or problems, please communicate with your grants administrator or program office contact.
-Do not send correspondence to grantreports@rwif.org as you will not receive a reply.
+If you have any questions or problems, please communicate with your program financial analyst or program office contact.
+Do not send correspondence to grantreports@rwjf.org as you will not receive a reply.

-SECTION 2: ACCEPTABLE FILE FORMATS
+ACCEPTABLE FILE FORMATS

-Narrative and budget reports and products should be submitted in file formats that are non-editable, such as PDF, as much as possible.
+Narrative and financial reports and products should be submitted in file formats that are non-editable, such as PDF, as much as possible.
 Files will also be accepted in the formats listed below.
 If a file is received by RWJF in a format that is not supported, it will be returned to you for conversion to a supported format.

 File Type Extension(s)

-Audio aac, mp3, mpeg4, wav, wma
+Audio aac, m4a, mp3, mpeg4, wav, wma

-Compressed File Format Zip
+Compressed File Format zip

-Image bmp, gif, jfif, jpe, jpeg, jpg, pip, pjpe, tif, tiff
+Image bmp, gif, jfif, jpe, jpeg, jpg, pip, pjpeg, tif, tiff

 MS PowerPoint pot, potm, potx, ppam, pps, ppsm, ppsx ppt, pptm, pptx

 Portable Document Format pdf

 Shockwave swf

 Video avi, mpe, mpeg, mpegv, mpg, mpv, vbs, wmv, mp4

-SECTION 3: SUBMITTING NARRATIVE AND BUDGET REPORTS
+SUBMITTING NARRATIVE AND FINANCIAL REPORTS